Applying for Housing and Reasonable Accommodations

 Frequently Asked Questions

 A reasonable accommodation is a modification to a rule, policy or practice.
-The Federal Fair Housing Act [24 CFR Part 100.204] requires housing providers to make reasonable accommodation when needed to ensure a person with a disability has an equal opportunity to use and enjoy a dwelling unit.
-This requirement applies to all types of housing providers including Public Housing Authorities, owners and managers of MHFA- and HUD- assisted housing and private landlords.
+The Federal Fair Housing Act [24 CFR Part 100.204] requires housing providers to make reasonable accommodation when needed.
+This ensures a person with a disability has an equal opportunity to use and enjoy a dwelling unit.
+The requirement applies to all types of housing providers including Public Housing Authorities, owners and managers of MHFA- and HUD- assisted housing and private landlords.

 Note that for state-funded Public Housing programs, Public Housing Authorities are required by state regulation [760 CMR 5.06] to mail out housing applications whether or not the applicant is a person with a disability.